jessy1092/react-valid/README.md

 - **Extendable**: You can defined validator through jQuery-validation-like `addMethod` by yourself
 - **Easily**: Just pass the properties to component to control which validator you want to use
-- **Functionally**: react-valid use HOC component to wrap component which want to be valided, so you can wrap any component easily.
+- **Functionally**: valle use HOC component to wrap component which want to be valided, so you can wrap any component easily.

 ## Full Example